ianmilligan1/iSchool-Workshop/README.md

 - [Gephi](http://gephi.github.io/)
 - Political-Links.gdf: Generated using warcbase and the `pig2gdfp.py` portal.
 I will provide a walkthrough.
 [Raw data downloadable here.](https://raw.githubusercontent.com/ianmilligan1/iSchool-Workshop/master/political-links.gdf)
 - Ingest Political-Links.gdf into Gephi and do some analysis!

+## Acknowlegements
+Thanks to Dr. Christoph Becker at the University of Toronto for making this event a reality!

+This research has been supported by two Social Sciences and Humanities Research Council (SSHRC) grants, an Insight Grant (435-2015-0011) and an Insight Development Grant (430-2013-0616).
+Additional funding for student labour on this project comes from an Ontario Ministry of Research and Innovation Early Reseacher Award and the University of Waterloo.